 4. Defenses

-The best defense to Colorado burglary charges depends on the exact crime you were charged with.
-However, some of the most common defenses to Colorado burglary accusations include:
+The best tactic to fight Colorado burglary charges depends on the facts of your case.
+In our experience, five of the most common defenses to Colorado burglary accusations include:

 - You were lawfully on the property;

-- You didn’t know you were unlawfully on the property;
+- You did not know you were unlawfully on the property;

-- You didn’t enter or remain on the property with the intent to commit a crime;
+- You did not enter or remain on the property with the intent to commit a crime;

 - You were the victim of mistaken identity;

-- There was police misconduct (such as coercing your confession of discovering evidence through an illegal search and seizure).
+- There was police misconduct (such as coercing your confession of discovering evidence through an unlawful search and seizure).

 5. Burglary Tools

-CRS 18-4-205 makes possession of burglary tools to forcibly enter a dwelling for the purpose of stealing a class 5 felony carrying
+Possession of burglary tools to forcibly enter a dwelling for the purpose of stealing is a class 5 felony carrying:

-- up to 3 years in prison and
+- 1 to 3 years in prison (with 2 years mandatory parole) and/or

 Otherwise, possession of burglary tools is a class 2 misdemeanor punishable by